ericrovtar/ericrovtar.github.io/_posts/2014-05-14-a-sum-of-parts-(agents-of-shield).md

 The thing is, energy is energy.
 Sure, it comes in different forms &ndash; kinetic, potential, etc. &ndash; but energy isn't unique to any one individual.
 We don't even create our own energy. &ldquo;Energy is neither created nor destroyed,&rdquo; remember?
 So any energy we have has been passed along from something else &ndash; the food we eat, for example.

 Simmons, being a bio-chem specialist, obviously understands this as the final part of her statement shows: &ldquo;And every part of us now was once a part of some other thing.
-I mean, a storm cloud, a mammoth&hellip&rdquo;
+I mean, a storm cloud, a mammoth&hellip;&rdquo;

 So then what&rsquo;s really sentimental about any of this?
-If energy is the only thing we leave behind and it wasn't ours to begin with, then have we simply ceased to exist?
+If energy is the only thing we leave behind and it wasn't ours to begin with, who cares?

 Our physical bodies no longer exist.
 Our <i>borrowed</i> energy has been returned.
-What&rsquo;s left?
+What&rsquo;s so sentimental about returning something that never belonged to us?

+Here they are, expecting these to be their final moments, and they reflect on how something that was never really there's will still live on after they die?
+It seems rather depressing to be honest, because if that's the only thing to happen, then what's the point?

+It would seem that everything we once were is now gone.

+Being so focused on the physical, they&rsquo;ve left out a very important part, though.
+We&rsquo;re more than just physical creatures because otherwise we'd only be a bunch of pieces and parts thrown together.

 Fitz and Simmons excel in analyzing and understanding the physical.
 As Fitz put it in the pilot episode, &ldquo;[he&rsquo;s] engineering; she&rsquo;s bio-chem.&rdquo; Both are great scientists who are able to look at how physical parts &ndash; whether they&rsquo;re mechanical or biological &ndash; fit and work together.
-So it&rsquo;s obvious that they would focus on our physical existence, our bodies and energy.
+So when they think about life, they think about the tangible parts that make it up.

 Is that all that we are, though?